Our Disclosure

 NLCB Payment Dates

-They usually pay benefits on the 20th of each month or the last business day before the 20th if ever the date falls on a weekend or a federal statutory holiday.
+Benefits are usually paid on the 20th of each month or the last business day before the 20th if the date falls on a weekend or a federal statutory holiday.

 What is the Newfoundland and Labrador Child Benefit (NLCB)?